-Each mL of white to slightly yellow coloured intestinal gel contains 20 mg levodopa and 5 mg carbidopa.
-Nonmedcinal ingredients: carmellose sodium and purified water.
+Each mL of white-to-slightly-yellow intestinal gel contains 20 mg of levodopa and 5 mg of carbidopa.
+Nonmedicinal ingredients: carmellose sodium and purified water.

 Who should NOT take this medication?

-- is allergic to levodopa, carbidopa, or to any of the ingredients of the medication
+- are allergic to levodopa, carbidopa, or any ingredients of the medication

 - cannot take sympathomimetic amines (e.g., epinephrine, norepinephrine)

-- has suspicious undiagnosed skin lesions or a history of melanoma
+- have suspicious undiagnosed skin lesions or a history of melanoma

 What side effects are possible with this medication?